rajatguptarg/twu-biblioteca-rajatg/README.md

 Biblioteca
 ===========

-This is Library Management System which is used to manage the bookSection operations.
+This is Library Management System which is used to manage the library operations.
 The operations are following:

 **[1]** List All Books/Movies from Library